The Lavatools Carbon Lite Bluetooth Meat thermometer is one of the better Bluetooth meat thermometers you’ll find under $30.

 The Bluetooth range might be lacking for those of you that have long distances to cover between your backyard and living room.

 This thermometer isn’t for everyone.
 It is great at what it was designed for, monitoring the temperature of a single piece of meat as well as the cook chamber.

 If you need more probes and bells and whistles then there are many, more expensive, options for you to choose from.

-As far as I’m concerned, I consider the Lavatools Carbon Lite a great value at its current price point.
+As far as I’m concerned, I consider the Lavatools Carbon Lite a good value at its current price point.